-The church office hours vary, but the office is generally open Tuesday through Thursday from 10:00 a.m. until late afternoon.
+The Parish Office is open Wednesday and Thursday from 10 am - 5 pm and on Fridays from 10 am - 4 pm.
 If you call in the evening or at a time when no one is in the office, please leave a message on the answering machine and we'll get back to you.

 You will find our worship services on this page.

 St. Paul's is easily reached from a number of starting points.
 You can use our Directions page, or go to any number of sites that offer driving directions (i.e., Google.com, Yahoo.com, Expedia.com, Mapquest.com).
-Our full address is: 51 Mountain Way, Morris Plains, New Jersey 07950.
+Our full address is: 29 Hillview Avenue, Morris Plains, New Jersey 07950-2114.

-A large municipal parking lot, owned by St. Paul's and maintained by Morris Plains under a lease, is located across the street from the church and adjoins a public park.
-St. Paul's has full use of the parking lot on Sunday mornings and at other times by reservation.
+A large municipal parking lot, owned by St. Paul's and maintained by Morris Plains under a lease, is located across the street from the church and adjoins Simons Park.
 In addition, there is on-street parking.

 That all important question - where are the restrooms?
 We have four restrooms at St. Paul's.
-Two are on the lower level near the Sunday School rooms and two are on the upper level, just down the hall from the sacristy where we have services.
+Two are on the lower level near the classrooms and two are on the upper level outside the Lounge.

 From the Hillview Avenue entrance, go straight ahead, down the stairs.
 At the bottom, the Women's room is straight ahead.
 The Men's room is to your right.
 For the restrooms on the upper level, when leaving the service, exit by the front of the church (nearer the altar) and head down the hall towards the Lounge.
 There will be a Women's room and a Men's room on your left, just before the Lounge.

-Our picturesque Church building was built over a two-year period in the late 1920s.
-The Church itself is of traditional English “puddingstone” construction, with a muted, multi-colored slate roof and topped by a bell tower.
-Entering through large oak doors, the Church seats approximately 160 people in two rows of pews on either side of a wide center aisle.
+Our picturesque Church building was built over a two-year period in 1928.
+The Church itself is of traditional local “puddingstone” construction, with a muted, multi-colored slate roof and topped by a bell tower.
+Entering through large oak doors, the Church seats approximately 175 people in two rows of pews on either side of a wide center aisle.
 Leaded glass windows line the walls of the Church, while a beautiful stained-glass window depicting Christ in four biblical scenes rises above the raised altar and choir benches.
-Local tradition has it that the building is an exact replica of a much-older church somewhere in England.
-In any case, it has a warmly inviting storybook character about it, set far back as it is from the street, behind the spreading branches of a huge old beech tree.
-This unique and lovely architecture is frequently what first draws newcomers to St. Paul’s.
+Local tradition has it that the building is an exact replica of a much-older church somewhere in

 Attached to the Church proper are a sacristy, vesting room and choir room.
-A large undercroft is used for meetings and social occasions and has a large, well-equipped kitchen.
-A significant addition, featuring Church offices, a lounge, a nursery, and Sunday School classrooms, was completed in the late 1960’s.
+The large Undercroft is used for meetings and social occasions and has a large, well-equipped kitchen.
+A significant addition, featuring church offices, a lounge, a nursery, and Sunday School classrooms, was completed in the late 1960’s.

 Adjacent to the Church is our memorial garden, used for the burial of the ashes of departed parishioners and friends.
 A memorial plaque listing the names of those interred in the garden is located just inside the front door of the Church.

 Perhaps you'd like to come to a church event?
 Each fall, we have a large fair called "Marktplatz" which is a fun time for all.
-In the past we've also enjoyed an old-fashioned "Spaghetti Dinner" fundraiser, had Mardi Gras parties, dyed Easter eggs, had a Family Game Night, and much more.
+In the past we've also enjoyed an old-fashioned "Spaghetti Dinner" fundraiser, had Mardi Gras parties, held an Easter egg hunt, had a Family Game Night, and much more.